Congress of Roman Frontier Studies: The Organisation of the Congress

 The idea of the Congress was the brain child of Eric Birley and Kurt Stade, but the first meeting was prevented by the start of the Second World War.
-Birley therefore organised the first Congress in 1949 by himself.
-Thereafter, the tradition grew that those archaeologists who had organised a Congress formed an informal committee which received proposals for the location of future meetings.
+Birley, therefore, organised the first Congress in 1949 by himself.
+Thereafter, the tradition grew that those archaeologists who had organised a Congress formed an informal committee that received proposals for the location of future meetings.
 This arrangement has continued to this day.
 At the end of each Congress a plenary session hears the proposal (sometimes proposals) for the next location and votes on the nomination.
 A local group, with support from the international committee, then organises the next Congress.
 This informality extends to the election of the international chair(s) of the Congress.
 For many years the Congress was co-Chaired by Professors David Breeze and Siegmar von Schnurbein, with von Schnurbein stepping down when he retired (2006) and Breeze continuing in the role.
 David Breeze stepped down in Ingolstadt in 2015 and Dr Rebecca Jones and Dr Andreas Thiel were then elected by the whole Congress at the closing plenary session.
 These informal arrangements have served the Congress well over the last 70 years.

 Past Congresses

 1. 1949 Newcastle, UK

-The first Congress was held in Newcastle from 11–14 July 1949, organised by the University of Durham in conjunction with the Society of Antiquaries of Newcastle upon Tyne and the Cumberland & Westmorland Antiquarian & Archaeological Society, the Society of Antiquaries of London, Society of Antiquaries of Scotland, Cambrian Archaeological Association and the Society for the Promotion of Roman Studies.
+The first Congress was held in Newcastle from 11 to 14 July 1949, organised by the University of Durham in conjunction with the Society of Antiquaries of Newcastle upon Tyne and the Cumberland & Westmorland Antiquarian & Archaeological Society, the Society of Antiquaries of London, Society of Antiquaries of Scotland, Cambrian Archaeological Association and the Society for the Promotion of Roman Studies.

 During the previous week, representatives of these bodies and some delegates took part in the Centenary Pilgrimage of Hadrian's Wall.

 Eleven papers were published in 1952, all in English.

 Papers were presented by Andreas Alföldi, Jean Baradez, Antonio Frova, Albert Egges van Giffen, Ulrich Kahrstedt, Rudolf Laur-Belart, V E Nash-Williams, Hans Norling-Christensen, Franz Oelmann, Anne Strachan Robertson and Mortimer Wheeler.

 2. 1955 Carnuntum, Austria

-The second Congress ran from 25–29 July 1955 in Carnuntum with support from the Federal Ministry of Education shortly after modern Austria had been established.
+The second Congress ran from 25 to 29 July 1955 in Carnuntum with support from the Federal Ministry of Education shortly after modern Austria had been established.
 It was organised by Erich Swoboda.
 There were speakers from 10 countries and 34 participants in total.

 There were representatives from Algeria, Austria, Czechoslovakia, France, Germany, Hungary, Italy, Switzerland, Yugoslavia, and the UK.
 22 papers were published in 1956 in four languages (English, German, French and Italian).
 They included the classic paper on Hadrianic frontier policy by Eric Birley.

 3. 1957 Rheinfelden / Basel, Switzerland

-The third Congress ran from 26–31 August 1957, being organised by Rudolf Laur-Belart.
+The third Congress ran from 26 to 31 August 1957, being organised by Rudolf Laur-Belart.
 It started in Rheinfelden but located to Basel for the main scientific event where the city and university were patrons.

 20 papers were published in 1959 in four languages (German, English, French and Italian).